rodn-vik/BM1MB-ICT.github.io/README.md

 > Put in our references, sources, everything that our information came from in the google document
 > **References**

+# THIS PICTURE WILL BE FOR TASK 5 ONLY.
+MEMBERS LISTED UNDER WILL BE HELPING IN HERE.
 ![image](https://github.com/user-attachments/assets/b6358420-d321-446e-b969-0da08144677d)

-# MEMBERS THAT ARE LISTED UNDER WILL BE DOING THE TASKS IN THIS PICTURE.

 ## TASK 5
 ### Agita, Saclao, Gutang, Solla, Balaguer